ED is very common. Although most often seen in men over the age of 40, ED can affect men of all ages.

 The first step in diagnosing ED is a detailed medical history.
 The healthcare provider will ask questions about the following:

-- Symptoms: The frequency, duration, and severity of erectile difficulties.
+- Symptoms of erectile dysfunction: The frequency, duration, and severity of erectile difficulties.

-- Medical Conditions: Chronic illnesses like diabetes, hypertension, or heart disease.
+- Medical Conditions: Chronic health conditions and illnesses like diabetes, hypertension, or cardiovascular disease (heart disease).

-- Medications: Current medications that might contribute to ED.
+- Medications: Current prescription medication or medications that might contribute to ED.

 - Lifestyle Factors: Smoking, alcohol consumption, and drug use.

-- Psychological Factors: Stress, anxiety, depression, and relationship issues.
+- Psychological Factors: Psychological issues like stress, anxiety, depression, and relationship issues.

 A physical examination follows, focusing on the cardiovascular, neurological, and genitourinary systems.
 This examination includes: